MASN: Production history

 Through the 2017 season, MASN also produced over-the-air television broadcasts of Nationals and Orioles games for television stations in their respective primary markets – producing Nationals games seen on CBS affiliate WUSA-TV (channel 9) in Washington and Orioles games seen on CBS owned-and-operated station WJZ-TV (channel 13) in Baltimore.
 Those games were shown on MASN in all of the network's territory, including the Baltimore and Washington markets.

 From 2008 through 2013, MASN used five broadcasters to provide simultaneous coverage of the annual Beltway Series between the Orioles and the Nationals, using the network's on-air staffs in an unconventional "mixed-booth" arrangement whenever the Orioles and Nationals played one another.
 Each team was represented by a color analyst and two sideline reporters for their respective telecasts, with play-by-play announcers each broadcasting for half of the game.
 The games were simulcast on both MASN channels (MASN and MASN2).
 Beginning in 2014, MASN dropped the mixed-booth format and returned to producing separate Orioles and Nationals broadcasts for the games as normal.

 Due to the COVID-19 pandemic, MASN did not send its commentators to away games since the 2020 Major League Baseball season, with all games being broadcast remotely from booths at Camden Yards or Nationals Park.
 This persisted into the beginning of the 2022 season, even with almost all other MLB broadcasters having transitioned back to on-site broadcasts; an MASN spokesperson stated that "The global pandemic required all of us to learn new lessons in innovation, resourcefulness, and resilience.
 MASN is carrying forward some of those lessons."
 The remark was interpreted by a Washington Post writer as an implication that this was for budgetary reasons.
 On April 26, it was reported that MASN had reversed the decision.

 College sports

 The network televises collegiate sporting events each year from NCAA Division I teams, especially men's and women's basketball, but also football, soccer, field hockey, softball, baseball and lacrosse.

-For their college basketball coverage MASN airs games from the Atlantic 10, Big 12, ACC, and America East.
-This includes local coverage of select home men's basketball games from the University of Richmond (Richmond), Virginia Commonwealth University (VCU), George Mason University (George Mason) and the University of Maryland, Baltimore County (UMBC), as well as men's and women's basketball coverage from the University of Oklahoma (Oklahoma), simulcast from Bally Sports Oklahoma, and ACC coverage from the ACC on Regional Sports Networks package.
+MASN airs select home men's and women's basketball games from the University of Richmond (Richmond), Virginia Commonwealth University (VCU), George Mason University (George Mason) and the University of Maryland, Baltimore County (UMBC), as well as select Richmond home football games.
+The network also airs select football and basketball contests from the Division II Mountain East Conference.
+Other local universities that have partnered with MASN over the years include Georgetown University, Liberty University, Loyola University Maryland, George Washington University, University of North Carolina at Charlotte, and Mount St. Mary's University.

-The rest of their college sports coverage originates from the ACC on Regional Sports Networks package produced by Raycom Sports.

-MASN served as an affiliate for the American Sports Network, a provider of syndicated sporting events primarily focused on college sports, until it became Stadium and stopped syndication in 2017.